Legalisation of documents

 Opening hours

-Monday: 13:00 – 15:00: Embassy receives your documents.
+Monday: 13:00 – 15:00: Embassy receives your documents, by appointment.

-Thursday: 13:00 – 15:00: Embassy returns back your documents.
+Thursday: 13:00 – 14:00: Embassy returns back your documents, by appointment.

 The only payment method available is Debit/Credit card or Bank transfer.